hpzju/kb.knoconida.com/docs/L2-CS/FullStack/JavaScript/JavaScript.md

   - `regExpObj.source`
   - `regExpObj.flages`
   - `regExpObj.global; //'g' flag`
+    - if set, find all matches.
+    - if not set, find the first match.
   - `regExpObj.ignoreCase; //'i' flag`
+    - if set, ignore case-sensitivity
+    - if not set, case sensitive for matching
   - `regExpObj.multiline; //'m' flag`
     - if set, `^` and `$` match the start and end of the whole string.
     - if not set, `^` and `$` match the start and end of each line.